 - We promote positive messages about equality and diversity through displays, assemblies, visitors and whole school events.

-- To improve the outcomes for Pupil Premium children in the school.
+- To improve the outcomes for all vulnerable children in the school.

-- Improve pupil attendance, for Pupil Premium children – reduce the number of persistent absentees.
+- Improve pupil attendance including all vulnerable children – to reduce the number of persistent absentees.